GalaChain/sdk/docs/authorization.md

 The only difference between these methods is that only `RegisterUser` allows to specify the `alias` parameter.
 For `RegisterEthUser` and `RegisterTonUser` methods, the alias is set to `eth|<eth-addr>` or `ton|<ton-addr>` respectively.

-Access to register methods is restricted on the organization level and on the role level.
+Access to register methods is restricted on the organization level.
-They can be called either:
-* by the organization that is specified in the chaincode as `CURATOR_ORG_MSP` environment variable can access these methods (it's `CuratorOrg` by default),
+They can be called only by the organization that is specified in the chaincode as `CURATOR_ORG_MSP` environment variable can access these methods (it's `CuratorOrg` by default).
-* by the user with the `CURATOR` role.

 See the [Organization based authorization](#organization-based-authorization) section, or the [Role Based Access Control (RBAC)](#role-based-access-control-rbac) section for more information.